 The risk scale is based on the question "Are you generally a person who is fully prepared to take risks or do you try to avoid taking risks?" where 1="unwilling to take risks" and 10="fully prepared to take risks".
 The sociability scale counts the number of times employees ticked a box in response to the following question: "Do you take part in the following activities, either as part of your job or outside work?
-Please select as many as apply to you...Member of a trade/professional body or association; work in schools, colleges, universities; involved in charities or voluntary bodies; member of a social, sports or arts club; active member of a political party; active member of a religious group; socialising with co-workers outside of work".

-hourly, on a salary basis, or on a salary with a commission); the business unit and office in which the employee worked (which allows us to compare behavior within workplaces); membership in the share plan, share holdings, contributions; questions about attitudes towards the job and the company, the factors that influenced decisions to join or not join; and what is critical to this study, effort and time at work, absences, job search, and prospective quits, and whether or not they intervened when they saw other workers not working as they should.
+Please select as many as apply to you...Member of a trade/professional body or association; work in schools, colleges, universities; involved in hourly, on a salary basis, or on a salary with a commission); the business unit and office in which the employee worked (which allows us to compare behaviour within workplaces); membership in the share plan, share holdings, contributions; questions about attitudes towards the job and the company, the factors that influenced decisions to join or not join; and what is critical to this study, effort and time at work, absences, job search, and prospective quits, and whether or not they intervened when they saw other workers not working as they should.

-Estimating differences in worker behavior
+Estimating differences in worker behaviour

-As a first step in examining the potential impact of accepting the gift of the subsidized shares on worker behavior we estimate differences in the behavior of workers who join the ESPP and those who do not.
-We use multivariate regressions with covariates for demographic and job characteristics and for some employee attitudes to isolate differences in work behavior associated with plan membership and differences due to differences in observable personal and job-related factors.
-Our baseline equation relates the work behavior of worker i to plan membership, conditional on personal characteristics and the characteristics of their job:
+As a first step in examining the potential impact of accepting the gift of the subsidized shares on worker behaviour we estimate differences in the behaviour of workers who join the ESPP and those who do not.
+We use multivariate regressions with covariates for demographic and job characteristics and for some employee attitudes to isolate differences in work behaviour associated with plan membership and differences due to differences in observable personal and job-related factors.
+Our baseline equation relates the work behaviour of worker i to plan membership, conditional on personal characteristics and the characteristics of their job:

-1) $$E{i} = \beta{1} P lan{i} + \beta'{x} X{i} + \varepsilon{i}$$ where E_i measures worker behavior defined in various ways for individual i, $Plan_i$ measures the plan status of the individual and β_1 estimates the effect of plan participation on worker behavior.
+1) $$E{i} = \beta{1} P lan{i} + \beta'{x} X{i} + \varepsilon{i}$$ where E_i measures worker behaviour defined in various ways for individual i, $Plan_i$ measures the plan status of the individual and β_1 estimates the effect of plan participation on worker behaviour.
 The X_i 's are a vector of individual-level demographic and job characteristics (see notes to Table 1 for details) which include the usually unobserved risk preferences of workers.
 They also include log annual earnings and organizational loyalty so that we compare workers with similar financial and non-financial parts of the compensation package independent of the share purchase scheme.
-If the relationship between worker behavior and plan membership is picking up effects that are due to those other aspects of a job, or to an underlying propensity for greater organizational loyalty, then the addition of these measures would reduce the estimated coefficient on plan membership.
+If the relationship between worker behaviour and plan membership is picking up effects that are due to those other aspects of a job, or to an underlying propensity for greater organizational loyalty, then the addition of these measures would reduce the estimated coefficient on plan membership.